santanajames/smart-grid/README.md

 # smart-grid
-CSS grid system based on Flexbox
+LESS CSS grid system based on Flexbox

+## Note
+This is progress so use as-is at your own risk.